 Fixed rates remain constant for the duration of the loan term, which means that your monthly student loan payments will be predictable as you pay off your debt.
 The only way to change a fixed interest rate is by refinancing the loan.

-While fixed rates are typically higher than the advertised variable rates, they provide stability because the payment won’t change.
+While fixed rates are typically higher than the lowest advertised variable rates, they provide stability, because the payment won’t change.
 When you begin the repayment phase for your student loans, you’ll know exactly how much you’ll pay every month and how much interest you’ll pay overall.

-Variable interest rates are tied to market conditions, so your payment could increase or decrease based on an adjustment in your interest rate.
+Variable interest rates are tied to market conditions, so your student loan payment could increase or decrease based on an adjustment in your interest rate.
 Lenders typically tie the loan’s variable rate to a benchmark rate, like the prime rate or the Secured Overnight Financing Rate (SOFR) index, plus a fixed margin.

 When to choose a fixed-rate student loan